BirthdayResearch/jellyfishsdk/website/docs/jellyfish/api/wallet.md

 ## getBalances

-Returns an object with all balances.
+Returns an object with all balances

 ```ts title="client.wallet.getBalances()"
 interface wallet {